BlueJeansAndRain/NeedJS/README.md

 #### log

-An optional callback function to recieve log messages.
+A callback function to recieve log messages.
 Defaults to noop.
 The callback will be passed a single string value, so it is compatible with `console.log` and `console.error`.

 #### core